wirt-ee/wirt-ee.github.io/docs/notes/varia/DIY/disclaimer.md

 ---
 title: DISCLAIMER
 ---
 Behind every glitzy façade is a name and face defined by actual things delivered.
-This subconer is for the company founders' DIY pet projects, to open up a person you are dealing with.
+This subconer is for the company founders' DIY pet projects, to open up an authentic person you are dealing with.
+Be resourceful and stay away from the consumer stagnation path!
+Have the right to think with your head and repair your staff.

 **DISCLAIMER: DO AT YOUR OWN RISK**